Mashiyah/Preventing-Child-Drowning/README.md

 <!-- Introduction -->
 ## Introduction
 Within the last year of electrical engineering, we have developed a drowning prevention system for children and infants.
 The information presented here is the essence of the project.
-Literature survey, engineering design, results, demos, conclusions and much more can be found in a project book (Hebrew)
+Literature survey, engineering design, results, demos, conclusions and much more can be found in a project book (Hebrew).

 ### Purpose
 Injuries and deaths from drowning, especially of infants and children, have become a sad routine in Israel and around the world.